HAS-Tools-Fall2021/homework-Whrligig/working_drafts/team_forecast/ReadMe.md

   - Connal
     - Aided in the creation of the map and time-series plots while cleaning the code and adjusting file paths..
   - Xingyu
-    - Linear regression plots with precipitation rates and air temperatures using NetCDF data from the NOAA PSL website.
+    -
+    - Download reanalysis data.
+Merge the data into one dataframe and normalize it.
+Calculate the forecast.Draw Linear regression plots.
+Write part of the Readme file.

   - Steph
     - Added a logarithmic function that showed daily flow values for the month of November for a given year.